dr. J.P. (Joost) Keizer

 Michelangelo and the Politics of Art (forthcoming).

-Co-editor with Todd Richardson, The Transformation of Vernacular Expression in Early Modern Arts (Leiden and Boston: Brill Academic Publishers, 2011).
+Co-edited with Todd Richardson, The Transformation of Vernacular Expression in Early Modern Arts (Leiden and Boston: Brill Academic Publishers, 2011).

 Book General Public: This Is Leonardo da Vinci, with the illustrator Christina Christoforou (London: Laurence King, 2016).
 With translations into Turkish and Japanese.